CLCP Develops New Tools to Support Land Protection Decisions in Florida

 By: Isabella Guttuso Browne & Tatiana Rodriguez

-The University of Florida’s Center for Landscape Conservation Planning (CLCP) and GeoPlan Center have developed two new tools to support land protection decisions in Florida – a web map viewer and web-based dashboard for the Florida Ecological Greenway Network (FEGN).
+The University of Florida’s Center for Landscape Conservation Planning (CLCP) and GeoPlan Center have developed two new tools to support land protection decisions in Florida – a web map viewer and web-based dashboard for the Florida Ecological Greenways Network (FEGN).

 The FEGN is a statewide database that identifies and prioritizes a functionally connected statewide ecological network of public and private conservation lands.
 The CLCP is the lead entity maintaining this database, which provides the science foundation and boundaries for the Florida Wildlife Corridor.